decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 engine.addEntity(cube)
 ```

+Note: It's also possible to declare entities and components in [XML]({{ site.baseurl }}{% post_url /development-guide/2018-01-13-xml-static-scenes %}).
+Writing a scene in this way is easier but very limiting.
+You can't make the entities in the scene move or be interactive in any way.

 ## Add entities to the engine

 When you create a new entity, you're instancing an object and storing it in memory.

-It's important to understand that a newly created entity won't be _rendered_ and it won't be possible for a user to interact with it until you add it to the scene's _engine_.
-Until the entity is added to the engine, users won't be able to see or interact with the entity.
+A newly created entity isn't _rendered_ and it won't be possible for a user to interact with it until it's added to the _engine_.

 The engine is the part of the scene that sits in the middle and manages all of the other parts.
 It determines what entities are rendered and how users interact with them.
 It also coordinates what functions from [systems]({{ site.baseurl }}{% post_url /development-guide/2018-02-3-systems %}) are executed and when.